pythonbookdev/book/collections.md

 > Prerequisites - Knowing how basic data structures like `list`, `dict`, `tuple`and `set` work. `args` [and](https://realpython.com/python-kwargs-and-args/) `kwargs`

 Most backend tasks can be done with one of the built-in data structures.
 But sometimes, it's more idiomatic to use a specialized data structure, or there's a need for a special feature, like a dictionary that keeps track of insertion order.
-We'll be covering some useful modules that fit that bill.
+We'll be covering some useful data structures from the `collections` module that fit that bill.

 ### collections.defaultdict

 The `defaultdict` is used in cases where it's preferable to have a default value for dictionary keys rather than dealing with keys with no values.

-Its first argument is a `Callable` that is instantiated and set as the key's value if someone tries to retrieve the key.
+Its first argument is a `Callable` which is used to generate the value of a key if someone tries to retrieve a key that was never initialized.

 ```python
 >>> from collections import defaultdict